 Do you call your biological parents ‘Mom’ and ‘Dad’?
 No. My adoptive parents, the mother and father who raised me, will always be my mom and dad.
 I call my birth parents (and my parents-in-law) by their first names.

 Who is your target audience for this book?
-Although aimed primarily at adolescents, Umbilicus is just as relevant and accessible to adult readers who enjoy Young Adult (YA) realistic fiction, particularly those with an interest in the adoption experience.
-(Wikipedia gives a pretty good description of what YA literature encompasses, beyond just the physical age of the reader.)
+Umbilicus will appeal to readers of ALL ages who enjoy Young Adult (YA) realistic fiction, particularly those involved or interested in the adoption experience.
+Wikipedia gives a pretty good description of what YA literature encompasses, beyond just the chronological age of the reader.

 Why did you change this book from narrative non-fiction to fiction?
 Several key characters in the story wanted their names changed (for professional and personal reasons).
 And then, after analysing all the feedback and constructive criticism I received from industry professionals, about market trends and optimal shelf positioning for a book like mine, I made the executive decision to change the names of all the characters (except public personalities such as radio and club DJs), and repackage Umbilicus as a YA novel instead of a memoir.